gromacs/gromacs/docs/web-manual/references.rst

    <div id="ref-Ryckaert77">

 Ryckaert, J. P., G. Ciccotti, and H. J. C. Berendsen.
 1977.
-“Numerical Integration of the Cartesian Equations of Motion of a System with Constraints; Molecular Dynamics of N-Alkanes.” *J. Comp.
+"Numerical Integration of the Cartesian Equations of Motion of a System with Constraints; Molecular Dynamics of N-Alkanes." *J. Comp.
 Phys.* 23:
-327–41.
+327-41.

 .. raw:: html